 Reality: While you could technically eat whatever you want, whenever you want as an intuitive eater, intuitive eating is about honoring what your body needs to feel its best.

-At first you may overeat those foods because your body is waiting for the restriction that it believes will be coming.
+At first you may eat an uncomfortable amount of those foods because your body is dreading the restriction that it believes will be coming.
 This can be a particularly precarious time if you’re just starting out with intuitive eating.
-It’s easy to convince yourself that you’re addicted to certain foods, can’t be trusted, and would be better off dieting when you can’t seem to stop yourself from eating copious amounts of carbs.
+It’s easy to convince yourself that you’re “addicted” to certain foods, can’t be trusted, or would be better off dieting when you can’t seem to stop yourself from eating copious amounts of candy.

-But if you stay the course and continue to remind yourself that no foods are off limits to you and that you can have any food you want at any time, your brain will get the message and stop sending the “Eat all the carbs!” signal.
-Eventually you’ll get the, “I’m finally tired of carbs and would really like some veggies” signal, or your brain’s variation of that.
+But if you stay the course and continue to remind yourself that no foods are off limits to you and that you can have any food you want at any time, your brain will get the message and stop sending the “Eat all the candy!” signal.
+Eventually you’ll get the, “I’m finally tired of candy and would really like something else to eat” signal, or your brain’s variation of that.

 I know that it’s hard to believe your body is capable of balancing out your food intake without outside rules, but with faith and practice you will surprise yourself.
 There is a middle ground between restrictive dieting and eating a whole box of donuts.

 Myth: I’ll Definitely Gain Weight if I Allow Myself to Eat Intuitively